TechGardens/gardens.github.io/_posts/2024-05-17-missing_values_conditional_expectation.md

 The article highlights the importance of addressing missing values in datasets and the potential drawbacks of using simplistic methods like mean value replacement.
 In response, it introduces conditional expectation as a more sophisticated approach, leveraging the context provided by correlated variables to fill in missing data.
 Through empirical testing, it demonstrates that conditional expectation can effectively reduce guessing errors compared to mean value replacement, thereby enhancing the integrity of the dataset.

 For those interested in delving deeper into this concept, the Python notebook available in the repository <d-cite key="repo"></d-cite> provides a comprehensive exploration of the methodology and its implementation.
-By embracing methods like conditional expectation, analysts can better preserve the integrity of their data and extract more accurate insights from complex datasets.